tbjgolden/easier-node/README.md

 - an abstraction layer over common Node built-in APIs
 - strict about semantic versioning
-- a zero-dependency 'lite' implementation of the most commonly installed npm packages
+- 'lite' implementation of the most commonly installed npm packages
+  - most will have zero dependencies
+  - for well-maintained projects, they are managed as dependencies to this package
+  - large dependencies or less well-maintained projects are instead left as optional dependencies, so this package will never become too heavy

 This is not: